maeda6uiui/MrCombolist/README.md

 ### 2024-04-06

 Updated some scripts and added an image explaining the current operation flow.
-Also, just got up to the *Collection 1* dataset.
+Also, just resumed working with the *Collection 1* dataset.

 ### 2024-01-14